 - Quick to open and fully online

-- Receive international payments for free
+- Receive international payments

 - Up to 8x cheaper than banks

 - Hold money in different currencies

 So, that’s pretty much it - all the essentials you need to know on how to open a business bank account in the UK.